Commuting and relocation allowance

 You are entitled to commuting and relocation allowance if the time spent on your return commuting trip is over three hours a day.
 If you work part-time, the time spent on your return commuting trip must total over two hours a day.

 Commuting time is calculated according to the fastest available means of transport.
 If the applicant has a car and if the car is considered the fastest means of transport, then the commuting time is calculated based on car usage.
 However, the Unemployment Fund cannot require the applicant to get a car.

 An increase can be paid to the commuting and relocation allowance if your workplace (or the place where the job-related training is held) is over 200 km from your place of residence or your place of residence before you moved.

 The amount and duration of commuting and relocation allowance

-The amount of commuting and relocation allowance is always the same as basic unemployment allowance (34,50 € /day in 2022).
+The amount of commuting and relocation allowance is always the same as basic unemployment allowance (37,21 € /day from 1 January 2023).
 A child increase can be added to the allowance.
 The benefit is paid for five days a week from the start of the employment.
 If you work part-time, the allowance is only paid for the days you work.

 The duration of the allowance is determined according to the length of the applicant's employment. or job-related training.

 - The allowance is paid for 30 days if the employment or job-related training lasts for at least two months.

 - The allowance is paid for 45 days if the employment or job-related training lasts for at least three months.

 - The allowance is paid for 60 days if the employment or job-related training lasts for at least four months.